whisthq/whist/container-images/README.md

 ./run_remote_container_image.sh APP TAG [REGION] [MOUNT]
 ```

-As above, `APP` is self-explanatory, `REGION` optionally specifies the AWS region, with a default of `us-east-1`, and `MOUNT=mount` mounts the submodule.
+As above, `APP` is self-explanatory, `REGION` optionally specifies the ECR region to pull from, with a default of `us-east-1`, and `MOUNT=mount` mounts the submodule.
 Here `TAG` is the full git commit hash to run.

 ## Development